Gibson Mercury II

 LETHAL VOLTAGES PRESENT THROUGHOUT THE CHASSIS

-Now you'd have to be ever so slightly mad to take on a project in this state, but this one's a bit special.
+A project in this state would usually be past help, but this one's a bit special.
 I got it from Buzz Elliott up in Cumbria.
 He sold it on behalf of a friend who had owned it since the 1970s.
-You can see Buzz on stage in Hammerhead's promo video on youtube at
+You can see Buzz on stage with Hammerhead on his youtube channel at

 This is the gist of what he said about the Mercury.

 ...In the mid 1970s the other guitarist in my school band 'Eight Hertz' aquired the amp from another local band called 'Rue & The Rockets'.
 They had bought it from Jimmy Henshaw who played with Carlisle 1960s band 'The VIPs'.
 We used it for about five years, after which my friend stopped playing regularly, and the amp was put in storage.
 Unfortunately, over the past 25 years it has deteriorated into quite poor condition due to being kept in various unsuitable places such as attics, outbuildings and garden sheds etc.....